youcan-shop/qantra/README.md

 ### Redirection

-The redirection API allows you navigate within your app
+The redirection API allows you navigate within your app.

 #### Parameters